kaivantaylor/Code-Wars/README.md

 If you are given an array with multiple answers, return the lowest correct index.
 An empty array should be treated like a 0 in this problem.

-# Most frequently used words in a text
+# Regex validate PIN code

 ATM machines allow 4 or 6 digit PIN codes and PIN codes cannot contain anything but exactly 4 digits or exactly 6 digits.